Hi there. I’m Greg.

 Cutting edge technology was never my main motivation.
 It was all about what made the most sense for the task.
 Sometimes that was the cutting edge.
 Most of the time it wasn’t.

 If you are interested in talking about some projects you need help with, I’ll be glad to help.
-I even have some great people I work with that I can bring into the conversation.
+I work with great people that I can bring into the conversation.

 You can reach me at gbenedict [at] gmail [dot] com.